dylansc/deployment_workshop/README.md

 But…. this **doesn’t work** because it is not connected to a database.
 (You may see a string of letters and numbers displayed on your terminal window.
 That’s normal!
 The string is actually the container ID of the container in which this image is running)

 The -p option takes port 9090 of the container and exposes it on port 8080 on your localhost.
+Note that the port 9090 of our image is exposed to the container as we wrote in our DockerFile.
 The -d option runs it in detached mode so that it can continue even if you log out.

 ### Docker Commands: